 Great Florida Birding Trail

-There’s also a birding kiosk with information.
+There’s also a birding kiosk.
 Fort Clinch State Park is the gateway to the eastern section of the Great Florida Birding Trail.
-Note that parts of the Fort Clinch shoreline are seasonally bird nesting areas and roped off at times to public access.
+Note that parts of the Fort Clinch shoreline are seasonally bird nesting areas and protected — roped off at times.
 Read more about respecting coastal nature, “Share The Shore With Wildlife.”

 Fishing At Fort Clinch